You are here: Home My Diary

 The iodine patches have done the job - the scar has healed up nicely, so have decided to leave it uncovered from now on.
 However, the top of the scar is now weeping a mixture of blood and water - and weeping a fair bit! - as I will see the surgeon again soon, I will mention this to him.

-Managed to go "Commando" in the shower today - it was heaven to let the shower completely soak "mini-me" (as Julie has now called my stoma) - I have never felt so clean - wish I did this before!
+Managed to go "Commando" in the shower today - it was heaven to let the shower completely soak myself "unclothed" - I have never felt so clean - wish I did this before!

 1st May 2008